-Unless otherwise specified in this Appendix A, all Fixed Base Operators and all other Commercial Aeronautical Operators shall maintain the insurance types at the respective specified minimum limits in the table below, all in accordance with Section V.C of these Minimum Standards.
+Unless otherwise specified in this Appendix A, all Fixed Base Operators and all other Commercial Aeronautical Operators shall maintain the insurance coverage of at least the types and coverage limits at the respective specified minimum limits in the table below as applicable to their respective Commercial Aeronautical Activities, all in accordance with Section V.C of these Minimum Standards.
 Coverage limits required herein may be achieved by an individual primary policy, or in combination with an umbrella/excess liability policy.